ldane/miniDBMS/README.md

 # miniDBMS
 miniDBMS written in C++

-# grading
+# before grading/testing
-we will try to remove any leftover .tbl files and clear the catalog prior to the deadline. however, you may have to remove .tbl and "catalog.txt" files before executing anything to "clear" the database
+we will try to remove any leftover .tbl files and clear the catalog prior to the deadline. however, you may have to remove .tbl files and "catalog.txt" before executing anything to "clear" the database

 # to compile
 should not be necessary to compile if running on server